 - You will be responsible for paying rent directly to your landlord

 - Couples who both claim Universal Credit will be paid one joint monthly payment

 - There is no limit to how many hours you can work.
 Instead of losing your benefits all at once they will gradually reduce as you earn more

 If you cannot use digital services due to a disability or circumstances or you have a question about your claim:

 Universal Credit helpline

 Monday to Friday, 8 am to 6 pm

 For help from the early stages of your Universal Credit application and up to your first payment:

 - Use the Help to Claim service, for free advice and help from Citizen Advice advisors.

-- Alternatively, if you rent a property from Rooftop Housing or Fortis Living then you will also be able to access help and support from their specialist teams.
+- Alternatively, if you rent a property from Rooftop Housing or Platform Living then you will also be able to access help and support from their specialist teams.